Disney's Wilderness Lodge Review

 disneys wilderness lodge review no monorail.jpg

 Usually the bus and boat to Magic Kingdom are about equivalent in time, taking around ten minutes.
-I’d advise checking the app—if the bus is coming within ten minutes, take the bus, otherwise take the boat.
+I’d advise checking the app—if the bus is coming within ten minutes, take the bus, otherwise take the boat (which doesn’t have a trackable schedule).
+If you’re looking to make rope drop at Magic Kingdom, I’d plan to be at the docks an hour before the park is scheduled to open (but actually I’d take the bus).

 In a pinch, we still recommend using Lyft or Uber to get around Walt Disney World.
 Disney’s official “Minnie Van” service can also get you around…for a high price.